Stream Health

 Years of mining, agriculture and other activities have altered the landscape and the ecological health of the creek.
 Grassroots groups, government agencies and many other partners have come together in this collaborative effort to restore the health of the watershed.

 Over the past decade, researchers throughout the Raccoon Creek Watershed have been conducting the chemical and biological tests necessary to assess recovery efforts.
-This data has been organized and stored in a master database which is now accessible to the public online.
-The database is linked with a map viewer so the user can easily find chemical and biological water quality information for the specific area of interest.
-The online database also allows remote entry of data for Raccoon Creek Partners to allow for more up-to-date data availability and access.
+This data has been organized and stored in a master database, Ohio Watershed Data, which is now accessible to the public online.
+The database is linked with a map viewer so the user can easily find chemical and biological water quality information for their specific area of interest.
+The database also supports the remote entry of data by Raccoon Creek Partners, which allows for more up-to-date data availability and access.

 Sources of Impairment